Diseases and Conditions of Labradoodle Dogs

 • Perianal Fistula is an infection and fistulas of the anal glands and tissues around the anal area.

-• Perianal Fistula is a disease that causes nerve cells at the back of the eye to degenerate.
+• Progressive Retinal Degeneration is a disease that causes nerve cells at the back of the eye to degenerate.
 The condition usually begins in older pets and can lead to blindness.

 • Squamous Cell Carcinoma of the digits (skin cancer).